 With psychoeducational group therapy, the main goal is to engage clients in group discussions about what they have learned about their own emotions, thoughts, and behaviors related to substance addiction.
-Therapists often also provide family members with educational understanding on what their loved ones struggling with addiction may be experiencing as well as helping patients locate resources and services to help in their recovery.
+Therapists often also provide family members with an educational understanding on what their loved ones struggling with addiction may be experiencing as well as helping patients locate resources and services to help in their recovery.
 Some effective techniques used in psychoeducational group therapy include fostering an environment that encourages and supports participation from all group members, encouraging patients to take responsibility for their own learning, using sensory experiences as a learning tool and being mindful of various cognitive impairments that may be present in patients due to excessive substance use.

 Skills Development Group Therapy

 Participants in skills development group therapy learn and build new skills needed to cope with co-occurring mental health illnesses and to achieve and maintain abstinence.
-These skills include basic life skills such as problem solving skills, time management skills and emotional management skills.
-Therapists are able to help patients cultivate and practice their learned strategies with other members of the group in a real life social setting.
+These skills include basic life skills such as problem-solving skills, time management skills and emotional management skills.
+Therapists are able to help patients cultivate and practice their learned strategies with other members of the group in a real-life social setting.
 The overall intention of skills development group therapy is to strengthen each patient’s cognitive and behavioral strategies to help him or her make healthier choices when it comes to their mental and physical health.

 Cognitive Behavioral Group Therapy

 In cognitive behavioral group therapy, patients learn to restructure their negative thoughts and behaviors related to their substance and drug addiction.
-They begin by identifying situations and settings that trigger negative substance related behaviors.
+They begin by identifying situations and settings that trigger negative substance-related behaviors.
 Patients then learn effective strategies to cope with and manage triggered emotions through the support of their social networks of group members.
 Cognitive behavior group therapy generally focuses on the immediate issues that stem from substance use disorder and how to change the mindset and behavioral patterns that come along with it.

 Support groups are beneficial for those looking for a group of peers who are willing to listen and encourage positive behaviors to those in substance abuse recovery.
 Contrary to a traditional group therapy process, support groups are not facilitated by a licensed or professional therapist.
-These types of groups are peer guided support systems for those struggling with co-occurring mental health disorders and substance addiction.
+These types of groups are peer-guided support systems for those struggling with co-occurring mental health disorders and substance addiction.

 Support groups are not just for newly recovered clients and can be found in all stages of recovery, in different settings, whether it be inpatient or outpatient environments.
-Support groups allow members to develop and practice their emotional management and interpersonal skills as a coping mechanism for recovery from a substance addiction.
+Support groups allow members to develop and practice their emotional management and interpersonal skills as a coping mechanism for recovery from substance addiction.
 Support groups are also great for open discussions among like-minded peers who can provide feedback, advice and encouragement to one another.

 Interpersonal Process Group Therapy